 Let the cookies cool on the pan for a full 5 minutes before removing or they will break apart!
 They will be crispy once completely cool.
 I found it best to keep them in an air-tight container the refrigerator which helped mask any lingering cooling effect from erythritol and also kept the cookies crisp.

-Six Ingredient Peanut Butter Chocolate Chip Cookies are 2 Net Carbs per cookie
+Six Ingredient Low Carb Peanut Butter Cookies are 2 Net Carbs per cookie

 [Disclosure: This recipe contains affiliate links.]